certtools/intelmq/docs/user/intelmq-api.rst

 Adding a user
 *************

 If you enable the ``session_store`` you will have to create user accounts to be able to access the API functionality.
-You can also do this using hug:
+You can do this using ``intelmq-api-adduser``:

 .. code-block:: bash

-   hug -m intelmq_api.serve -c add_user <username>
+   intelmq-api-adduser --user <username> --password <password>

 *****************
 A note on SELinux